dvgica/managerial/README.md

 ### Motivation

+This library can aid with basic automatic resource management, that is, automatically closing or tearing down resources once they have been used, regardless of exceptions.
+In this way, it is similar to Scala's `Using`, Java's `try-with-resources`, etc. This is not very exciting, but perhaps useful in some circumstances.

+Where Managerial really shines is constructing a program in your `main` method.
 Building a program (especially with manual dependency injection) often requires setup and teardown of various resources which may depend on each other.
-Doing this manually is tedious and error-prone; in particular, developers can easily forget to tear down a resource, or may tear down resources in a different order than they were setup.
-Managerial makes these errors impossible.
+It's also often useful to have side-effects (e.g. logging) interspersed in this setup and teardown.
+Doing this construction manually is tedious and error-prone; in particular, developers can easily forget to tear down a resource, or may tear down resources in a different order than they were setup.
+Managerial makes these errors impossible by allowing for composition of `Managed` resources in a monadic style (i.e. for comprehensions, `flatMap`, `map`).

+None of the ideas in the lib are particularly novel (see [Related Libraries](#related-libraries)).
+But, some may find this particular combination of features enticing.

 ### Installation